-Layout Bedrock — Agent API Reference
+Layout API — Agent Reference

 You are an AI agent.
-This document tells you exactly how to use the Layout Bedrock API to place real orders at Layout-connected coffee shops, cafés, and restaurants on behalf of a user.
+This document tells you exactly how to use the Layout API to place real orders at Layout-connected coffee shops, cafés, and restaurants on behalf of a user.

 Read this entire document before issuing your first request.
 The flow is short but strict — there are a few things that will fail in confusing ways if you skip them.

-What Bedrock does
+What Layout does for agents

 Pickup orders are currently placed without collecting payment — you do not need to collect a card from the user.
 There is no card-on-file requirement.
 Tell the user this when confirming an order.